 A: The cloudiness the the result of little droplets of fat and other blobules that get emulsified into the liquid when the stock is boiled a little too hard.
 Think of it as the same thing that happens when you vigorously whisk oil into vinegar for a well blended salad dressing.

-A. Cloudy bone broth is definitely safe to eat and generally tastes the same though the texture may be slightly oilier.
+A. Cloudy bone broth is perfectly safe to eat and generally tastes the same though the texture may be slightly oilier.
 If you've ever had certain soups and noodles soups, cloudy broth is actually what you want!

 A: To prevent cloudy stock, keep the heat low and only allow the broth to simmer.
 This also means you may have to add water to the pot at some point during the simmering process if too much water evaporates.
 You can fix some of the cloudiness by filtering the bone broth through a coffee filter or a very fine sieve, or by "clarifying" it by cracked egg whites only into the simmer broth.
 The fat and other blobs will stick to the eggs white as it cooks, and you can just lift the egg white out when it's done.